 Vendor Onboarding and Kroger Portal Access

-The onboarding timeline typically spans 2 to 4 weeks depending on document completeness and the responsiveness of your submission.
+Onboarding typically takes 2 to 4 weeks.
+Complete documents and fast responses keep you at the short end of that range.
 Once approved, vendors gain access to the Kroger vendor portal where they can:

 - View purchase orders issued by each Kroger banner